TheRenegadeCoder/sample-programs-website/docs/projects/reverse-string/ruby/index.md/index.md

 Then, we reverse the string using the built-in method of the string class and print the result onto the screen.

 As we can see, our solution is very brief.
-That’s because we’re using a high-level language that offers many different tools, so we can concentrate on building our application instead of worrying about implementation details.
+That's because we're using a high-level language that offers many different tools, so we can concentrate on building our application instead of worrying about implementation details.